 thimerosal from most vaccines."

-There is much diversity by the suggestion that autism may be triggered by any combination of genetics, impaired
+There is much diversity by the suggestion that autism may be triggered by any combination of genetics, impaired detoxification,

-have an extremely difficult time detoxifying heavy metals, described as a sensitivity to mercury.
-Genetic predisposition,
+difficult time detoxifying heavy metals, described as a sensitivity to mercury.
+Genetic predisposition, mercury and other toxins,

-mercury and other toxins, plus the number of vaccines administered at once, including the fact that there are more vaccines
+plus the number of vaccines administered at once, including the fact that there are more vaccines today then years ago all these

-today then years ago all these factors may contribute to the increase in autism.
+factors may contribute to the increase in autism.